MagicLeo21/PodcastTranscripts/EnglishPod/[027]Asking_For_Time_Off.md

 **DIALOGUE FIRST TIME**

+> A: Mr. McKenna, do you have a second?
+I need to talk to you about something.

+> B: Sure, Liv, what can I do for you?

+> A: Well, I was just wondering. . . you see, I know I've used up all my vacation days this year, but my sister is getting married, and the wedding is overseas, and, well. . .

+> B: You wanna take some time off, is that right?

+> A: Well, sir, I was just hoping that I might be able to take some unpaid leave this year.

+> B: What dates are you planning on taking off?
+I'll need at least two months notice, so that I can plan for your absence.

+> A: I was thinking of taking off from September first until the thirtieth .
+Would you be okay with that?

+> B: Well, I guess so.

 **Erica:** Well, it sounds like the boss wasn't too happy about Liv's request.

 **Marco:** Well, she wanted to take off for thirty days, so…